NOAAS Thomas Jefferson: Operational history

+2003–2010

 NOAAS Thomas Jefferson (S 222) underway.

 In April 2003, after her transfer from the Navy to NOAA but before being commissioned into the NOAA fleet, the ship conducted surveys of the approaches to the Chesapeake Bay.

-In 2004, Thomas Jefferson deployed her survey launches to participate in a United States Geological Survey of the sedimentary characteristics of Great Round Shoal at the far eastern edge of Nantucket Sound.
+In 2004, Thomas Jefferson deployed her survey launches to participate in a survey by the United States Geological Survey of the sedimentary characteristics of Great Round Shoal at the far eastern edge of Nantucket Sound.

 Thomas Jefferson got underway from Norfolk in 2005 for the United States Gulf Coast, where she played an active role in the response to Hurricane Katrina and Hurricane Rita by surveying port areas for obstructions.
 She surveyed the approaches to the Pascagoula and Gulfport, Mississippi, ship channels, and repaired the tide gauge at Pascagoula.
 She then conducted post-Rita surveys of the approaches to Galveston, Houston, and Port Arthur, Texas.

 In 2006, Thomas Jefferson, in collaboration with the University of Rhode Island and the Institute for International Maritime Research, conducted a ten-day marine archaeological survey in a 74-square nautical mile (254-square kilometer) area off the coast of the Virginia-North Carolina border, employing side-scan sonar, a multibeam echosounder and a magnetometer in the hope of discovering the wreck of a ship that sank in the area in the early 17th century, the existence of which had been suggested in 1983 when fishermen hauled up a 400-year-old cannon in the area.
 The team identified approximately 200 targets in all, with 20 to 50 having the most promise of being the remains of a wooden ship from that period.
 It also documented numerous previously unknown dangers to navigation, including three unidentified shipwrecks.

 In the autumn of 2006, Thomas Jefferson conducted hydrographic survey operations in New York Harbor, deploying her two survey launches to update the nautical charts for the area.
 Most of the project area was previously surveyed prior to 1982 and parts had not been surveyed since 1927.
 The work was challenging for the launches because of the busy shipping traffic in the harbor and currents from the Hudson River, East River, and Atlantic Ocean.
 Thomas Jeffersons survey resulted in the discovery of many unknown and forgotten small wrecks in Rockaway Inlet.